posilva/simplechat/README.md

 # TODO

+- [ ] Implement a Presence component that embeds the notification system
 - [ ] Improve tests that cover errors
 - [x] Integrate a mock framework (gomock)
 - [ ] Separated UnitTest from Integration Tests (with local infra)